 If a decision of the Trustees is challenged in court, the decision will be upheld unless the court finds that it is arbitrary and capricious.
 Individual Trustees, Employers or Union representatives do not have the authority to interpret the Plan on behalf of the Board or to act as agents of the Board of Trustees with respect to interpretation of the Plan.
-You may only rely on information regarding the Plan that is communicated to you in writing and signed Benefits under the Plan will only be paid when the Trustees or persons delegated by them decide, in their discretion, that the participant or beneficiary is entitled to benefits in accordance with terms of the Plan. on behalf of the full Board of Trustees either by the Trustees, or, if authorized by the Trustees, signed by the Administrator.
+You may only rely on information regarding the Plan that is communicated to you in writing and signed on behalf of the full Board of Trustees either by the Trustees, or, if authorized by the Trustees, signed by the Administrator.